Geskywalker/starter-hugo-research-group/content/home/welcome.md

 *Anxiety with or without Depressive Features in Parkinson's disease*

-The **AND-PD** aims to improve the diagnosis, management and treatment of anxiety as a co-morbidity of Parkinson's disease (PD) through greater understanding of its neurobiological causes.
+The **AND-PD** research group aims to improve the diagnosis, management and treatment of anxiety as a co-morbidity of Parkinson's disease (PD) through greater understanding of its neurobiological causes.
 AND-PD is a large research project with multiple sites across Europe.
 Prof Anette Schrag and her team at University College London are focusing on clinical features of Anxiety in Parkinson’s.